We're situated In the city centre - a stone’s throw from the Royal Pavilion

 On-street parking is very limited, but possible after 6pm and on Sundays.
 There are a number of car parks nearby.

 Brighton Dome & Festival Members can save 30% on standard parking charges at anytime when coming to events - simply collect a follow-on car park ticket at the venue after the performance.
 (This does not apply to parking that is pre-booked online or with a matinee follow on tickets)

-Special £5.50 matinee follow-on tickets for the NCP Theatre car park are also available at the venue after the performance for audience members attending Brighton Philharmonic Orchestra concerts (subject to availability - BPO and Brighton Dome & Festival Members may pre-book these); our Sunday Coffee Concerts, our Organ concerts, our weekend matinee children's theatre performances and other matinees.
+Special £5.50 matinee follow-on tickets for the NCP Theatre car park are also available at the venue after the performance for audience members attending matinees ie. Brighton Philharmonic Orchestra concerts, our Sunday Coffee Concerts, our weekend matinee children's theatre performances and other matinees.
 These allow parking from 1 hour before and up to 1 and half hours after the performance.